davidsalim86/loan-application-assessment/README.md

 * 3.2 Model Development

 The Machine Leaning Algorithms tested were Extra Trees, KNeighbours, XGBoost, Decision Tree, Random Forest and Gradient Boosting.
 Grid search is used for hyperparameter tuning to maximise the algorithms’ performance.
-A full result will be included in our report and notebook.
+The performance result of each algorithm is included in our project report and notebook.

 * 3.3 User Interface